aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 ------------------------------------

 This document describes how to use the agent sample application in conjunction with the Weblogic 10 Application Server and the J2EE Agent.
+Please note that the agent needs to be installed first before deploying this sample application.

     * Overview
     * Configure the Federated Access Manager server